Scenario Predict-then-Optimize for Data-Driven Online Inventory Routing: Introduction

-The rest of the paper is organized as follows.
+The remainder of the paper is organized as follows.
 In Section~2, we review the related literature.
 The problem description and associated Markov decision process formulation can be found in Section~3.
-Subsequently, Section~4 details our ScPO approach, and Section~5 provides several algorithms for enhancing the efficiency of the scenario-optimize step.
-Computational experiments on synthetic and real-life data are provided in Section~6.
+Subsequently, Section~4 details our ScenPO approach, and Section~5 provides several algorithms for enhancing the efficiency of the scenario-optimize step.
+Computational experiments on synthetic and large-scale real-life data are provided in Section~6.
 We conclude our work and discuss future research avenues in Section~7.